joedemo/BeaconFramework_demo/README.md

   Build and run the BeaconFramework_demo(object-c) in Xcode

 ####IIIBeaconDetect(iOS7.0):
-- IIIBeaconDetect(object-c) branch
+- IIIBeaconDetect(iOS7.0) branch

-  Build and run the BeaconFramework_demo(object-c) in Xcode
+  Build and run the IIIBeaconDetect(iOS7.0) in Xcode

 ##iOS 9 App Transport Security issue